owtscharenko/PyControlHost/README.rst

 |travis-status|  |appveyor-status|  |coverage|  |doc|

-Testbeam analysis is a simple to use software to analyse pixel-sensor data taken in a particle-beam telescope-setup.
-All steps of a complete analysis are implemented with a few independent python functions.
-For a quick first impression check the examples in the documentation.
+This repository is providing scripts necessary for communication of pyBAR with the DAQ (dispatcher, run control) of the SHiP Charm experiment

 In a future release it is forseen to enhance the alignment to work more reliable.